Frequently Asked Questions (FAQ)

 You can expect to spend 5-6 hours at orientation which is spread over 2 days.
 During orientation we focus on 3 things:

-- Getting basic information about our classes and other benefits
+- Giving you basic information about our classes and other benefits to being a student with us.

 Can I take classes in more than one location?